-For the purpose of record keeping and statistical reporting, all fires discovered by students or employees shall be reported to the Washington DC Fire Department and the Barlow City Building Manager.
-The faculty director shall forward reports to the Brigham Young University Fire Marshal.
+For the purpose of record keeping and statistical reporting, all fires discovered by students or employees shall be reported to the Office of Residence Life.
+The Office of Residence Life shall forward reports to the Brigham Young University Fire Marshal.